AutoFixture/AutoFixture/CONTRIBUTING.md

 ## Pull requests ##

 When developing for AutoFixture, please respect the coding style already present.
 Look around in the source code to get a feel for it.

+Please keep line lengths under 120 characters.
+Line lengths over 120 characters doen't fit into the standard GitHub code listing window, so it requires vertical scrolling to review.

 Also, please follow the [Open Source Contribution Etiquette](http://tirania.org/blog/archive/2010/Dec-31.html).
 AutoFixture is a fairly typical open source project: if you want to contribute, start by [creating a fork](http://help.github.com/fork-a-repo/) and [sending a pull request](http://help.github.com/send-pull-requests/) when you have something you wish to commit.
 When creating pull requests, please keep the Single Responsibility Principle in mind.
 A pull request that does a single thing very well is more likely to be accepted.

 For complex pull requests, you are encouraged to first start a discussion on the [issue list](https://github.com/AutoFixture/AutoFixture/issues).
 This can save you time, because the AutoFixture regulars can help verify your idea, or point you in the right direction.